- Academic Programs and Certificates

 Email or call us at 937-229-2238 to create your opportunity!

-Graduate students complete a research effort toward the end of their program of study by which they demonstrate their ability to translate coursework learned into a significant real-world area of application.
-Engineering management students will complete an engineering case study, and management science students will complete an operations research project.
-In the past, our graduates have completed the following:
+You'll complete a research effort toward the end of your program of study and demonstrate your ability to translate coursework into a real-world application.
+Engineering management students work on an engineering case study, and management science students complete an operations research project.
+Past research:

 - Optimized manufacturing, assembly and sequencing operations for a new facility